Tin-Can Comms Are Hurting Workplace Communications

 Using Mobile to Communicate Directly

 For some companies, mobile elevated their workplace communications and ended their reliance on the tin-can.
-Introducing this direct channel bypasses the cascade method of communication by delivering critical messages directly to their workforce on their mobile device.
-No static, no mixed messages, and no personal interpretation of the messages by the manager before the message is delivered to the team.
+Introducing this direct channel bypasses the cascade method of communication by delivering critical messages directly to their workforce on their mobile devices.
+No more static, mixed messages, or personal interpretation of the messages by the manager.

 Finding that clarity was key for our client Kreg Tool: